jhyang13/SQL-Challenge-Employee-Data-Analysis/README.md

 Jiahui's homework for Module 9

 ## Data Modeling
-*.png is the Entity Relationship Diagram of the tables.
+m9 Entity Relationship Diagram.png is the Entity Relationship Diagram of the tables.

 ## Data Engineering
 de_schema.sql is the table schema for each of the six CSV files.